 Enjoy the Geysers and Hot Springs

-Yellowstone, one of Montana National Parks, located within an ancient volcanic caldera, and it has 10,000 hydrothermal features, 500 of which are geysers that erupt intermittently.
+Yellowstone, is located within an ancient volcanic caldera, and it has 10,000 hydrothermal features, 500 of which are geysers that erupt intermittently.
 A visit to Yellowstone is incredibly exciting for those who want to see natural water features in action.
 These steaming springs erupt and shoot streams of boiling water into the air.

 Steamboat Geyser is the world’s tallest active geyser, with major eruptions that reach more than 300 feet.
 The Grand Prismatic Hot Spring is the largest hot spring in the United States, named for its striking colors.
 Old Faithful was named in 1870, and it is one of the most reliable geysers in the park; it has erupted every 44 minutes to two hours since 2000.